gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

     // …
         schema.SetChartLabel("{marker.name} {marker.data.myBytes}B");

-Then we can define the main display of marker data, which will appear in the Marker Chart tooltips and the Marker Table sidebar.
+Then define the main display of marker data, which will appear in the Marker Chart tooltips and the Marker Table sidebar.

 Each row may either be: